rackersteve/rackspace-how-to/content/cloud-servers/install-wordpress-using-a-managed-database-on-fedora-31.md

 WordPress&reg; is a simple content management system based on PHP&reg; and MySQL&reg; and has features that simplify the setup and customization of a website or blog, which is part of what makes it so popular.
 It is estimated that about one-third of the sites on the internet run on WordPress.
 In addition to its ease of use, several plugins provide additional features.

 This guide describes how to install WordPress, using a remote database separate from our server, to scale in the future.

 ### Prerequisites

-- A Linux&reg; server running the Fedora distribution version 31
+- A Linux&reg; server running the Fedora distribution version 31 or CentOS version 8
 - A user with SSH administrator privileges

 ### Create a sudo user